The Children (2008 film): Plot

 Elaine and Jonah travel with their two children, Miranda and Paulie, and Casey (Elaine's teenage daughter from a previous relationship), to spend Christmas with Elaine's older sister, Chloe, her husband Robbie, and their two children, Nicky and Leah.
 On arrival, Paulie vomits, which his mother believes is from motion sickness.

 After opening presents, Nicky and Leah begin to show symptoms of an illness as Leah coughs up black bile with strange forms of bacteria.
-By the next day, all of the children have become pale and ill, and exhibit signs of disturbing behavior.
+By the next day, all of the children have become pale and ill, and exhibit signs of disturbing behaviour.

 During lunch, Miranda unexpectedly attacks Chloe and the children begin to cry.
 Robbie takes the other children sledding in the garden.
 But Nicky places a garden rake in the path of Robbie's sled, which slices open his head on impact.
 The children flee into the forest.

 Casey plans to leave and meet up with her friends for a party, but becomes frightened when she finds Leah in the forest, laughing and cutting into something.

 Back in the house, Jonah tries to call emergency services, but they are held up by the snowy weather.
 Paulie attacks Jonah and also causes Elaine to break her leg.
 Casey and Elaine seek refuge in the greenhouse.

 Chloe finds Robbie's body mutilated by the children, and is attacked by Leah.
 Casey saves her, and Elaine in turn saves Casey from Paulie, accidentally killing him.
 Chloe accuses Casey and Elaine of going insane, and angrily runs off into the woods with Jonah to find the other children.

 Jonah and Chloe are separated in the woods: Chloe finds Nicky and Leah, but they attack and kill her.
 At the house, Casey sees Miranda beating Jinxie's corpse and throttles her, Jonah arrives and Miranda tells him Casey attacked her.
 Jonah locks Casey in a bedroom as he and Miranda flee by car.
 Leah and Nicky break into the house and approach Elaine menacingly, but she cannot bring herself to hurt them.
 The kids attempt to cut into her stomach, but Casey escapes from the bedroom and kills Nicky.

 Casey and Elaine drive off, but find Jonah dead in his car, having crashed into a tree.
 When Casey investigates, Miranda tries to attack her, but Elaine runs her down with her car, killing her.
 As Casey begins to vomit, Elaine notices a crowd of staring children coming close to them including Leah, prompting Casey and Elaine to drive away.

 As Elaine drives, an unresponsive Casey stares vacantly, suggesting that she had been infected just like the children.